 Use your creative and digital skills to help Barcelona’s NGOs develop their online presence and boost their charity initiatives.
 Volunteers with a range of technical skills and expertise can make a significant difference in helping important local causes gain much needed reach and exposure.
 These kinds of professional skills are often unaffordable for non-profit NGOs, but can make a significant difference for them.

-As a Creative Technology volunteer in Barcelona, you will be able to support NGOs with different social and environmental focuses, such as:
+As a Content Creator For Impact volunteer in Barcelona, you will be able to support NGOs with different social and environmental focuses, such as:

 - Social inclusion programs for people with cerebral palsy or other motor and mental disabilities